microsoftarchive/data-pipeline-storm/docs/GettingStarted.md

 ```
 mvn clean install -Dmaven.test.skip=true
 ```
-## Clone the source code for the Reference Implementation
+## Clone the source code of the Reference Implementation
 Clone the code from https://github.com/mspnp/storm-trident.git.
 There are two projects in the src directory.
 * SendEvents: C# Console App which send messages to Azure Event Hub
 * eventhub-blobwriter: The java implementation of Strom/Trident topology.
-* The document [Create Java Topology project eventhub-blobwriter from Scratch](/docs/step-by-step-walkthrough.md) walks you through the steps on how the above project is created.
+The document [Create Java Topology project eventhub-blobwriter from Scratch](/docs/step-by-step-walkthrough.md) walks you through the steps on how the above project is created.

 ## Open eventhub-blobwriter in Eclipse (optional)
 * Start Eclipse IDE